-- A coordinate frame in which the force sensor readings are to be resolved, known as the constraint frame.
-Some common alternatives are: a frame attached to the robot hand, a fixed frame in the room, or a frame attached to the object being manipulated. - The desired position trajectory of the robot.
+- 1. A coordinate frame in which the force sensor readings are to be resolved, known as the constraint frame.
+Some common alternatives are: a frame attached to the robot hand, a fixed frame in the room, or a frame attached to the object being manipulated. - 2.
+The desired position trajectory of the robot.
 This specifies the robot's nominal position as a function of time. - 3.
 Stiffnesses for each of the motion freedoms relative to the constraint frame.
 For example, a high stiffness for translation along the x axis means that the robot will allow only small deviations from the position specified in the trajectory, even if high forces are felt in the x direction.
 A low stiffness, on the other hand, means that a small force can cause a significant deviation from the position specified by the trajectory.

-The specification of a compliant motion for inserting a peg in a hole [Mason 83] is as follows:

-The constraint frame will be located at the center of the peg's bottom surface, with its z-axis aligned with the axis of the peg.
-The insertion motion will be a linear displacement in the negative z direction to a position slightly below the expected final destination of the peg.
-Figure 2 illustrates the coordinate system and planned insertion motion.
+The specification of a compliant motion for inserting a peg in a hole [Mason 83] is as follows: The constraint frame will be located at the center of the peg's bottom surface, with its z-axis aligned with the axis of the peg.
+The insertion motion will be a linear displacement in the negative z direction, along the hole axis, to a position slightly below the expected final destination of the peg.

-The stiffnesses are specified by a matrix relating the robot's position parameters to the force sensor inputs:
+The stiffnesses are specified by a matrix relating the cartesian position parameters of the robot's end effector to the force sensor inputs: